All Episodes

 And I just basically took this and threw it in my drawer in my little workshop there, my office that I had on property there.

-And then when I had to move, I gave it to this fellow because I need to move into an apartment.
+And then when I had a move, I gave it to this fellow because I needed to move into the apartment, I gave it to him as a deposit on the apartment.

 So it must have been a decent gun.

-It was, from what I could tell, and I'm not a big gun man, but it was a German P38.
+It was, from what I could tell, and I'm not a big gun man, but it was a German P-38.

 It looked like one of those, you know, like the Nazis used to use back in World War II.

-Yeah, well again, I'm not a gun person.
+Yeah, well, again, I'm not a gun person.

-I figured it might be worth something.
+I figure I might be worth something.

 I don't know.